-Since our inception, we have funded our operations primarily through private and public placements of our equity securities, license fees, contingent cash payments, research and development funding from our corporate collaborators, debt financings and the monetization of certain royalty rights.
-We have never been profitable on an annual basis and have an accumulated deficit of \$1.1 billion as of December 31, 2021.
-For the year ended December 31, 2021, we incurred a loss of \$45.4 million and used \$37.6 million of cash in operations.
+Since our inception, we have funded our operations primarily through private and public placements of our equity securities, license fees, contingent cash payments, research and development funding from our corporate collaborators, and the monetization of certain royalty rights.
+We have never been profitable on an annual basis and had an accumulated deficit of \$1.1 billion as of December 31, 2022.
+For the year ended December 31, 2022, we incurred a loss of \$56.7 million and used \$54.3 million of cash in operations.
 We expect to continue to generate operating losses in the foreseeable future.
-We anticipate that our \$139.8 million of existing cash, cash equivalents and investments at December 31, 2021 should enable us to maintain our planned operations for the next 12 months and into 2024.
+Based upon our current operating plan, we believe that our \$85.6 million of existing cash, cash equivalents and investments at December 31, 2022 should enable us to fund our operating expenses and capital expenditure requirements for the next 12 months and into 2025.
 We have based this assessment on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.

 We will need to generate significant revenues to achieve profitability, and do not expect to achieve profitability in the foreseeable future, if at all.
 If sufficient funds are not available, we will have to delay, reduce the scope of, or eliminate some of our research and development programs, including related clinical trials and operating expenses, potentially delaying the time to market for or preventing the marketing of any of our product candidates, which could adversely affect our business prospects and our ability to continue our operations, and would have a negative impact on our financial condition and ability to pursue our business strategies.
+For example, in November 2022 we announced that to further advance the development of emavusertib, we are concentrating our resources to focus on and accelerate emavusertib.
+Resources have been reallocated to the emavusertib programs and resources dedicated to all other pipeline programs have been reduced.
 In addition, we may seek to engage in one or more strategic alternatives, such as a strategic partnership with one or more parties, the licensing, sale or divestiture of some of our assets or proprietary technologies or the sale of our company, but there can be no assurance that we would be able to enter into such a transaction or transactions on a timely basis or on terms favorable to us, or at all.